julien-stamm/weather-check/README.md

 ## Instructions
 You will need RStudio (https://rstudio.com) to open this project.

-The other option is to run weather-check.R in your environment, but you will have to create a **/charts** folder to avoid any error when rendering png files.
+The other option is to run weather-check.R in your environment, verifying the CSV file and a **/charts** folder are present at the same location.

 ## To Do
 - Using external libraries (eg: ggplot)